FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Results

 \subsubsection{Time Efficiency}

-We followed the methodology of DeLuca et al. \cite{DeLuca_Mullikin_Brumm_2023}, which uses similar environmental features, dataset, and a random forest model, as a baseline for efficiency comparisons.
-Table~\ref{tab:performance_comparison_ml_dl} compares feature extraction and inference times between the ML method and our \pname approach over a 1 km\(^2\) area and in Northern Michigan (NM) (approximately 44,000 km\(^2\)).

-For feature extraction, the ML baseline required aggregating environmental features within a 1 km buffer per point, taking an average of 1.2 minutes per point and nearly 2 days over the NM region.
-In contrast, \pname processes full 1 km\(^2\) raster patches in 4.7 seconds on average, reducing extraction time to 3.2 hours for NM.
-Inference times were comparable: 7.5 seconds for ML vs. 13 seconds for \pname over NM.
-Table~\ref{tab:performance_comparison_ml_dl} summarizes these results.
-All times were averaged over 10 runs.
+We compare \pname against a random forest baseline (following DeLuca et al.~\cite{DeLuca_Mullikin_Brumm_2023}) using similar environmental features and datasets.
+Table~\ref{tab:performance_comparison_ml_dl} reports feature extraction and inference times over a 1 km$^2$ area and all of Northern Michigan (NM, $\sim$44{,}000 km$^2$).
+The ML baseline requires aggregating features within a spatial buffer per point, resulting in significantly higher extraction costs at scale.
+In contrast, \pname processes full raster patches efficiently, reducing feature extraction time from days to hours over NM, while inference times remain comparable between methods.
 Feature extraction was performed on an Intel Xeon Gold 6154 CPU (3.0 GHz), and inference used an AMD Ryzen Threadripper PRO 7985WX with an NVIDIA RTX 6000 Ada GPU.